knative/docs/docs/eventing/sources/sinkbinding/getting-started.md

 ## Create a SinkBinding object

-Create a `SinkBinding` object that directs events from your subject to the event sink.
+Create a `SinkBinding` object that directs events from your subject to the sink.

 === "kn"